russellrobinson/generic-linked-list/README.md

 Most linked list operations are similar in speed to array.

 #### Operations faster than array

 * shift
 * unshift

-_These operations are 200-300 times faster than an array!_
+_These operations are many hundreds to thousands of times faster than an array!_

 #### Operations slower than array

 * slice
 * at
+* pop
+* lastIndexOf
+* fill

 ## Getting started

 1. Import the library.
 2. Create your linked list.
 3. Use it!